Endocrine, Gallbladder, Hernia and General Surgeon

 2. The middle layer (layer 2) is a flat waterproof dressing.
 You can shower with it on and then pat it dry.
 It may last 10 days but you might also need to change it once or twice.
 The fewer times it is changed the better as it reduces the risk of a minor wound infection.

 3. The top layer (layer 3) is called a pressure dressing and is there to apply firm pressure to the wound to reduce bruising.
 We try and leave this in place for 48 hours.
-You can take it off at home yourself leaving the 2 dressing layers beneath in place.
+You can take it off at home yourself leaving the two dressing layers beneath in place.
+For smaller lipomas/skin lesions we do not use this layer.

 Paracetamol

-Take 2 paracetamol capsules regularly 4 times a day.
-This medicine has few/no side effects and is safe in nearly everyone.
+Take two paracetamol capsules regularly four times a day.
+In the prescribed dose it has no side effects and is safe in nearly everyone.

 Ibuprofen

-Take 2 ibuprofen capsules, regularly to start with, three times a day.
-Always with with food.
+Take two Ibuprofen capsules, regularly to start with, three times a day with some food.
 Some patients can experience problems with this medicine as it can cause stomach irritation and affect kidney function.
-However, taking it for 72 hours with food should be safe and it is a very effective painkiller especially if taken with paracetamol.
+However, taking it for up to 72 hours with food (even for those previously told to avoid it) should be safe and it is a very effective painkiller, especially if taken with paracetamol.

 Dihydrocodeine

 This is a powerful painkiller with a long list of side effects.
 Only take it if needed.
-You can take it up to 4 times day with the paracetamol and ibuprofen as instructed above.
-It can cause constipation and headaches and affect concentration.
-You made need a laxative with it and we will send you home with one.
+You can take it up to four times day with the paracetamol and ibuprofen as instructed above.
+It can cause constipation, headaches and affect concentration.
+Use a laxative if you need to use this drug and it is causing constipation.
+Only take this as required.

 Patient Feedback